Maine Justice Foundation's Staff

 Linsey has expertise in community engagement, program development, and operational execution.
 Before joining the Foundation, she held leadership roles in business development, marketing, and operations across the tourism, commercial arts, and sports industries, including positions at Visit Portland and the Maine Mariners hockey team.
 She has successfully led major system migrations, managed complex budgets, and driven revenue growth through fundraising and sales initiatives.

-Passionate about strengthening Maine communities, Linsey serves on the Board of Directors for the Maine Sports Commission and has recently joined the Citizen Advisory Board for the Cumberland County Extension Association.
+Passionate about strengthening Maine communities, Linsey serves on the Board of Directors for the Maine Sports Commission and the Cumberland County Extension Association Citizen Advisory Board for the University of Maine Cooperative Extension in Cumberland County.
 She is also a Master Food Preserver volunteer for the University of Maine Cooperative Extension, supporting communities throughout Maine.

 Linsey lives in Portland with her family and, in her spare time, enjoys tending to her large vegetable garden and exploring new hiking trails.